orca-scan/grafana-orca-datasource/src/README.md

 - Time-series readiness for timestamped sheets
 - Numeric and geo fields normalised for panels, alerts, and maps

+## Getting started

+1. Click **Add new data source** in Grafana and select the Orca Scan data source card.
+2. On the Settings tab, paste your Orca API key into the API key field.
+3. Click **Save & test**.
+You should see “Connection successful.
+Orca Scan data source is ready to use.”
+4. Build a dashboard or open Explore to run queries.
+Pick your sheet, run the query, and start visualising your data.

 ## Current status

 The plugin is in active development.
 Core scenarios such as sheet browsing, table views, and time-series dashboards are ready for everyday use.
 We iterate in public, so if something is missing, reach out via the support links below.